BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 ## Taming: `tame`

 To complete this objective player must tame some amount of mobs.
 First argument is type, second is amount.
-The mob must be tameable for the objective to be valid, e.g. on 1.16.1: `CAT`, `DONKEY`, `HORSE`, `LLAMA`, `PARROT` or `WOLF`
+The mob must be tameable for the objective to be valid, e.g. on 1.16.5: `CAT`, `DONKEY`, `HORSE`, `LLAMA`, `PARROT` or `WOLF`.
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

-Taming has the same properties as mob kill objective.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of animals already tamed, `left` is the amount of animals still needed to tame and `total` is the amount of animals initially required.

 !!! example
     ```YAML